tomdw/java-modules-parent/README.md

 To make sure that the module version is also added to the module-info.class a preconfigured execution of the exec-maven-plugin is available that updates the jar with the module version.

-You need to add this the module build (if already listed, then already ok):
+You need to add this to the module build (if exec-maven-plugin is already listed, then the extra configuration will be picked up):

 ```xml
 	<build>